-The transmitters design provides immunity from RFI/EMI by maintaining a good conductive contact between the two halves of the enclosures via a conductive gasket (the smaller enclosure containing signal processing electronics) The surfaces contacting the conductive gasket are unpainted.
+The transmitters design provides immunity from RFI/EMI by maintaining a good conductive contact between the two halves of the enclosures via a conductive gasket (the smaller enclosure containing.
+The surfaces contacting the conductive gasket are unpainted.
 Do not paint these areas.
 Painting will negate the RFI/EMI protection.